 - Register online for your test(s).

-CLEP tests are administered on most Monday afternoons at 1:30 p.m.
-During busy times, we may have openings available at 9:00 a.m.
+CLEP tests are administered Monday through Friday from 8 a.m. through 4:30 p.m.
+During busy times, we may have to restrict CLEP administrations.

 You may take up to two 90-minute exams (one after the other) at a single appointment time.

 Schedule your appointment early!
 Computer space is limited and some dates fill-up quickly, especially at the end of each term.

 Fees are required at the time you register with CLEP and schedule your appointment with UA Little Rock Testing Services.
 Note that the CLEP fee will increase from $89 to $90 on July 1, 2022.